platosw/jayskine-notebook-app/README.md

 # 📑 **Jayskine** - _Hackbright Capstone Project_ 📑

 <img src="./static/images/chatgpt.gif?raw=true" alt="Index Page." width="100%"><br />
-This **[PROJECT]** is a versatile note-taking application that provides users with a convenient and powerful solution for creating, managing, and organizing notes in Markdown format, anytime and anywhere.
+This **[PROJECT]** is a versatile note-taking application that offers users a convenient and powerful solution for creating, managing, and organizing notes in Markdown format.
+It provides the added benefit of assistance from ChatGPT.
+Users can access this solution anytime and anywhere.

 ## **Description**